hvpham-yorku/Group5_StoreForYou/README.md

 # StoreForYou

-An e-commerce platform that vends a specialised selection of personalised products implemented by Node.js and React.
-The site aims to make product personalisation user-friendly while maintaining quality.
+An e-commerce platform that vends a specialised selection of personalised products, implemented by Node.js and React.
+Compared to its competitors, this site will have fewer product options (avoid overwhelming the customer with choices and maintain the quality of products).
+On the other hand, its personalisation capabilities will be greater, more versatile, and user-friendly.

 ## Installation